web-platform-dx/baseline-browser-mapping/README.md

 Shows Yandex Browser Mobile 24.10 implementing Chromium 128.
 The Chromium version from this string is mapped to the corresponding Chrome version from MDN `browser-compat-data`.

 > [!NOTE]
 > Where possible, approximate release dates have been included based on useragents.io "first seen" data. useragents.io does not have "first seen" dates prior to June 2020.
-However, these browsers' Baseline compatibility is determined by their Chromium version, so their release dates are more informative than critical.
+However, these browsers' Baseline compatibility is determined by their Chromium or Gecko version, so their release dates are more informative than critical.

 This data is updated on a daily basis using a [script](https://github.com/web-platform-dx/web-features/tree/main/scripts/refresh-downstream.ts) triggered by a GitHub [action](https://github.com/web-platform-dx/web-features/tree/main/.github/workflows/refresh_downstream.yml).
 Useragents.io provides a private API for this module which exposes the last 7 days of newly seen user agents for the currently tracked browsers.
 If a new major version of one of the tracked browsers is encountered with a Chromium version that meets or exceeds the previous latest version of that browser, it is added to the [src/data/downstream-browsers.json](src/data/downstream-browsers.json) file with the date it was first seen by useragents.io as its release date.

+KaiOS is an exception - its upstream version mappings are handled separately from the other browsers because they happen very infrequently.

 ### List of downstream browsers